mariamkhmahran/bird-classifier-ui/Readme.md

 # Bird Species Classification Web Application

 This repository contains a Flask web application for the classification of bird species.
 The system utilizes a pre-trained TensorFlow 2 model for bird detection, species identification, and localization.
 The application consists of three main parts: the web interface built using the Flask framework, the model served using TFServing, and the database configured using MySQL.
+A demo video showcasing the system functionalities is [available here](https://drive.google.com/file/d/1K1SGPF6qVxvp7te4XNwk2kbfV3PgpC_4/view?usp=sharing).

 ## Objective